zephyrproject-rtos/zephyr/doc/guides/porting/shields.rst

 These files provides shield configuration as follows:

-* **<shield>.overlay**: This file provides a shield description in devicetree format that is merged with the board's :ref:`devicetree` before compilation.
+* **<shield>.overlay**: This file provides a shield description in devicetree format that is merged with the board's :ref:`devicetree <dt-guide>` before compilation.

 * **Kconfig.shield**: This file defines shield Kconfig symbols that will be used for default shield configuration.
 To ease use with applications,